 Well, we’ll be going over:

-Let’s dive in and explore these easy and effective ways to drain your hot tub, ensuring you can get back to relaxing in clean, refreshing waters as soon as possible.
+Let’s explore these easy and effective ways to drain your hot tub, ensuring you can get back to relaxing in clean, refreshing waters as soon as possible.

 Four methods to drain a hot tub plus a bonus

-There are several ways to drain your hot tub I have described below, all of which I have used at some time or another when carrying out hot tub cleaning over the past 20 years that I have owned hot tubs.
+I have described several ways to drain your hot tub below, all of which I have used at some point when cleaning them over the past twenty years.

-I have a separate article you may wish to read If you want to how often you should change your hot tub water.
+I have a separate article on how often you should change your hot tub water that you may wish to read.

-Whichever method you use to remove the hot tub water, you should first switch off the electricity to the hot tub.
-You do not want the pump running while the hot tub empties, which could lead to damage.
+Whatever method you use to remove the hot tub water, you should first turn off the hot tub’s electricity.
+You do not want the pump running while the hot tub empties, which could damage it.

-I would recommend removing the hot tub filters from the filter compartment before you start to drain your hot tub.
-This helps to prevent an airlock and ensure that the dirty water in the pipes also drains.
+I recommend removing the hot tub filters from the filter compartment before draining your hot tub.
+This helps prevent an airlock and ensures that the dirty water in the pipes also drains.

 1. Using a submersible pump to drain a hot tub

-This is quite a good way to remove the water from your hot tub and it is certainly easy and very quick too.
+This is a good way to remove the water from your hot tub.
+It is certainly easy and very quick, too.

 They are not too expensive, and since they will not be pumping a huge volume of water, it doesn’t need to be too powerful, unlike emptying a swimming pool.